-this is a system for handling the consequences and impacts of conflicts of all kinds. true love, slander, getting stabbed, etc. more importantly it's a primer for making that shit matter.
+this is the impact system for handling the consequences of conflicts of all kinds. true love, slander, getting stabbed, etc. more importantly it's a primer for making that shit matter.

 FKRish MOSAIC Strict if u care about buzzwords.